atsareg/DIRACDocs/source/UserGuide/CommandReference/WorkloadManagement/index.rst

 ============================

-Before run those commands, please load the DIRAC environment, the steps are explained at: [http://mareela.in2p3.fr:9200/dirac/wiki/DiracEnvironmentUsers]
+Before running those commands, please load the DIRAC environment, the steps are explained at: [http://mareela.in2p3.fr:9200/dirac/wiki/DiracEnvironmentUsers]

 ----